bartekmo/gcp-templates-proposal/FortiGate/architectures/100-single-vm/deployment-manager/README.md

 ![](https://lucid.app/publicSegments/view/0d34e874-914a-473e-a9f9-2c6464f1e1dd/image.png)

 - [config-dhcp.yaml](config-dhcp.yaml) - very basic example of deploying with 2 automatically configured (DHCP) network interfaces and PAYG license
-- [config-byol.yaml](config-byol.yaml) - 2-nic instance with BYOL license pulled from a license file and NICs configured statically for empty subnets
+- [config-byol.yaml](config-byol.yaml) - 2-nic instance with BYOL license pulled from a license file and NICs configured statically for empty subnets.
+Remember to modify to point to your own lic file
-- [config-protocolforwarding.yaml](config-protocolforwarding.yaml) - BYOL licensing, statically configured NICs and 3 public IPs forwarded using protocol forwarding
+- [config-protocolforwarding.yaml](config-protocolforwarding.yaml) - BYOL licensing, statically configured NICs and 3 public IPs forwarded using protocol forwarding.
+Additionally this template shows how you can provision FortiGate configuration during deployment and manually define prefix for resource names.
+Remember to modify to point to your own lic file
-- [config-8-nic.yaml](config-8-nic.yaml) - 8-nic instance with BYOL license
+- [config-8-nic.yaml](config-8-nic.yaml) - 8-nic instance with BYOL license.
+Remember to modify to point to your own lic file

 ## How to deploy
 Deployment manager configs (YAML) can be deployed using the *gcloud* command line tool.